biomassa/301dev/README.md

 I need it specifically for my Ciat Lonbarde Plumbutter — it tends to pan things hard left / right which is not always appropriate.

 Perhaps some will find it useful!

+TODO:
+*make an effect that would allow separate processing for M and S*